The reaction H2(g) + I2(g) ⇌ 2 HI(g) has ∆H = -2.2 kcal/mol (-9.2... | Channels for Pearson+

 Le Chatelier's Principle

 Le Chatelier's Principle states that if a dynamic equilibrium is disturbed by changing the conditions, the system will adjust to counteract the change and restore a new equilibrium.
-In the context of adding a catalyst, since it does not alter the concentrations of reactants or products, the equilibrium position remains unchanged, and thus the concentration of HI will not increase or decrease.
+In this case, removing H2 will shift the equilibrium position to favor the production of H2 to compensate for its loss.

 Recommended video: